mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 ## Why A/B testing on the JAMstack is different?

-Remember one of the main arguments of building on top of the JAMstack is **fast page loading** (performances).
+Remember one of the main arguments of building on top of the JAMstack is **fast page loading** (performance).

 When dealing with A/B tests the "standard way", **we need to make an HTTP request to get the different variants**.
 Making an HTTP request means that **there is a delay** between the moment we ask for the variants and the moment we get them back from the server.